Zalavas: Second Polish Republic

 In 1920 following the Polish–Lithuanian War, the area became part of the Republic of Central Lithuania.
 In 1922, after a disputed election, Central Lithuania was annexed by the Second Polish Republic, and Zalavas was incorporated into the Wilno Voivodeship.
 Since the former Piłsudski's property had belonged to a Russian official who abandoned it, it was nationalized, and limited to the core of 65 hectares, and attached to a military base located nearby.
-In 1934 an association of veterans of the Polish–Soviet War purchased it from the army and a committee was created whose aim was to rebuild the manor of Marshal Piłsudski, who by then was regarded as a Polish national hero.
+In 1934 an association of veterans of the Polish–Soviet War purchased it from the army and a committee was created whose aim was to rebuild the manor of Marshal Piłsudski, who by then was regarded by many Poles as the country's national hero.
 The manor was reconstructed, and officially opened to the public as a museum on October 10, 1937.
 However, it was destroyed by the Soviets shortly after the Invasion of Poland in 1939.
 An oak and a memorial stone still mark the location of the former manor.